GECKODocs/docs2/docs/audit.md

 ---
-id: audits
+id: audit
-title: Audits Overview
+title: Audit Overview
 sidebar_label: Overview
 ---

 import ReactPlayer from 'react-player/lazy';

-## Audits
+## Audit

-- **Project**
+- **Workspace**
-A dropdown field whereby audit entries for selected project will be displayed.
-All projects selected by default.
+A dropdown field whereby audit entries for selected workspaces will be displayed.
+All workspaces selected by default.

 - **Task**
-A dropdown field whereby audit entries for a specific task in selected project will be displayed.
+A dropdown field whereby audit entries for a specific task in selected workspace will be displayed.
 All tasks selected by default.

 - **Iteration**
 A dropdown field whereby audit entries for a specific iteration of selected task [if recurring] will be displayed.
 All iterations selected by default.